cognitom/dominiq/docs/installation.md

 ### Observable

 At this point, there's [no Observable support in browsers](https://kangax.github.io/compat-table/esnext/#test-Observable) yet.
-The easiest way is load this polyfill into your `index.html`:
+The easiest way is loading this polyfill into your `index.html`:

 ```html
 <script src="https://unpkg.com/dominiq/observable-polyfill.js"></script>